bjhammack/predict-at-bat-outcome/README.md

 # Summary
 Up to this point 14 iterations have been tested, each one bringing a new feature to the model (whether it be a new hyperparameter, more data, transformed data, etc.).
 The best performing model at this time is [version 5.1](#v51), with an accuracy hovering around 76%.
 Before v5.X, development began to stagnate because the data source was simply not robust enough.
 Many efforts were made to improve the original data source, such as: redistributing label ratios ([v2.0](#v20)), combining similar labels ([v2.1](#v21)), and joining it with new data sources ([v4.1](#v41)).
 None of these changes were able to improve the model in any measurable way; the earliest iterations, up to v4.1, all were within 2% of each other in accuracy.

-When data transformations brough little improvement, model improvements and hyperparamter tuning became the focus for a time.
+When data transformations brought little improvement, model improvements and hyperparamter tuning became the focus for a time.
 Unfortunately, this too saw little significant improvement in the model.

 It wasn't until v5.1 that the model saw a dramatic improvement, because of switching to a new data source.
-This [data source](#dataset-for-versions-5x) was larger, had more features, but maintained the consistency and quality as my original source.
+This [data source](#dataset-for-versions-5x) was larger, had more features, but maintained the same consistency and quality as my original source.
 This source, coupled with longer training, and a larger model proved to be catalyst needed to push this model into a more high-performing state.

 In short, at this point in the project's life, increased complexity was the key to improved model performance.
 Sometimes complexity can hurt a neural network, but when the dataset is too simple you are not leveraging the most advantageous aspects of neural networks.